7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 4.md

-I found this exercise pretty difficult.
+I thought this exercise was pretty difficult.
 At some point, I abandoned the verbatim description in the exercise, and I just tried to come up with any solution.
 Then, I added the user interface: `start()`, `stop()`.

 ```erlang
 -module(e4).